bingohuang/comb-go/README.md

 ## Get Started

-`comb` is a CLI tool for manage resources in [CloudComb](http://c.163.com) base on [cloudcomb-go-sdk](https://github.com/bingoHuang/cloudcomb-go-cli).
+`comb` is a CLI tool for manage resources in [CloudComb](http://c.163.com) base on [cloudcomb-go-sdk](https://github.com/bingoHuang/cloudcomb-go-sdk).
+Mac, Linux, Windows supported.

-We had better read `comb helper` to get more instruments.
+We had better read `comb -h` to get more instruments.

 ```
-☁  cloudcomb-go-cli [master] ⚡ comb
+☁  cloudcomb-go-cli [master] ⚡ comb -h
 NAME:
    comb - is a tool for manage resources in [CloudComb](http://c.163.com)
         base on [cloudcomb-go-sdk](https://github.com/bingoHuang/cloudcomb-go-cli)